 The curriculum is constantly evolving to ensure that we help students learn in a way that prepares them for tomorrow’s world.
 It is designed to provide students with a strong foundation for learning through programmes that are engaging and authentic, allowing learners to achieve academic excellence and a life long love of learning.

 Every learner will be provided with a range of opportunities, within and beyond the classroom, to enrich and extend their learning.
-Teachers provide a differentiated approach and personalise programmes to meet the specific need of students.
-In addition students also experience challenge through the variety of specialist subject areas, such as foreign languages, technology and the Arts.
+Teachers provide a differentiated approach and personalised programmes to meet the specific need of students.
+In addition, students are exposed to a range of experiences through our specialist subject areas, such as foreign languages, technology and the Arts.

 ERO comments that “Students experience a rich curriculum that prepares them well to be global lifelong learners.
 Their enjoyment and engagement in the learning process is highly evident, with high levels of achievement.
 A sense of collective responsibility and collaboration allows the school to work on meaningful change and supports the sustainability of successful initiatives that support student learning.”

-Throughout the year students participate in a range of cognitive and non-cognitive assessment tasks which are used to inform teaching and learning programmes.
+Throughout the year students participate in a range of assessment tasks which are used to measure their progress and help teachers plan learning programmes.
 Students are encouraged to lead their own learning, and work with the teacher to interpret their assessment data in order to identify next learning steps.

-We use an extensive range of standardised assessment tools such as e-asTTle and PAT to determine progress and achievement.
-This information is reported regularly to parents and caregivers through student led conferences and twice yearly written reports against the National Standards.
+We use an extensive range of standardised assessment tools such as e-asTTle, PAT and Learning Progression Frameworks (LPFs) to determine progress and achievement.
+This information is reported regularly to parents and caregivers through student led conferences twice a year and two written reports.